tomysshadow/M4Revolution/README.md

 ### Toggle Sound Fading

 Upon navigating, the game inserts an intentional half a second delay to crossfade sounds from one place to another.
 You may toggle the sound fading on or off.
 When the sound fading is off, the sounds will cut instantly to their volume at the new location instead of fading, allowing faster navigation.
+The default is on.

 If sound fading is on, it will be turned off, and vice-versa.
 The tool will then report whether sound fading has been toggled on or off.

 This operation will create a backup of your game files if one has not already been made.

+### Toggle Full Screen

+You may toggle full screen on or off.
+The default is on.

+If full screen is on, it will be turned off, and vice-versa.
+The tool will then report whether full screen has been toggled on or off.

 ### Toggle Camera Inertia

 When moving the camera, there is an inertia applied to the movement.
 You may toggle the camera inertia on or off.
 When the camera inertia is off, mouse movements will translate directly into camera movements, effectively disabling mouse acceleration.
+The default is on.

 If camera inertia is on, it will be turned off, and vice-versa.
 The tool will then report whether camera inertia has been toggled on or off.